 “My greatest achievement took place in my previous role as a medical record clerk.
 When I got employed there, I managed to electronically shift the patients’ records to EMR without losing or duplicating patients’ information.
 Having trained my co-workers on how to use the advanced technologies, working in this field has been very effective since we provide very accurate data.”

 13. What Process Would You Go Through If A Patient Requests The Release Of Their Medical Records?

-The employer may ask you this question to gain your understanding of the process of releasing patients’ medical reports.
-The best strategy of responding to this question is by explaining your experience with the procedures of releasing medical records.
+The employer may ask you this question to understand the process of releasing patients’ medical reports.
+The best strategy for responding to this question is by explaining your experience with the procedures of releasing medical records.

-“In my previous role as a medical record clerk, I have gained a lot of experience in assisting patients to get their medical records.
+“In my previous role as a medical record clerk, I have gained a lot of experience assisting patients in getting their medical records.
 However, the release of the medical record will depend on the system being used in a facility.
 For instance, the EMR system allows patients to gain access to their medical records in person or online.
-A patient fills out their identification information on an official form to verify their request.
+Patients fill out their identification information on an official form to verify their request.
 In some cases, patients are required to pay for the processing costs.
 As a medical records clerk, it is my responsibility to process these requests.”

 14. Explain The Experience You Have With Maintaining Accurate Health Records

 The employer asks this question to evaluate your understanding of the importance of data accuracy.
 In your response, talk about your techniques for managing data correctly.